Stigma reduction plan

 • Avoidance of violations related to human rights.

-• Corporate and social responsibility in providing a workplace that is supportive of all employees.
+• Corporate and social responsibility in providing a work space that's supportive of all employees.

 • Enhanced customer service when employees are healthier and happier at work.